New Gloria, Ashley Thompson

 Often collaborating on innovative projects, a Millennium award enabled the singers to commission a new work and invite Joseph Horowitz to accompany his cantata Captain Noah and his Floating Zoo.
 Recent partnerships include a rare performance of the Indian cantata The Flames of Lanka, an acclaimed performance of Paul Spicer's Easter Oratorio with Lichfield Cathedral Choristers, a highly creative association with the New Vic Theatre, Newcastle-under-Lyme and an ongoing relationship with the renowned folk artist Johnny Coppin.
 The choir has performed with Manchester Camerata and the Ceramic City Choir of Stoke-on-Trent on a number of occasions, most notably The Armed Man, conducted by the composer.
 In July 2010 the singers gave the world premier of Gawain and the Green Knight by Barry Russell and in November 2011 presented the UK premier of Jacob de Haan's Missa Katharina with students from Keele University.

-The Phoenix Singers regularly travel abroad, exchanging with choirs in Holland, France and Spain and performing twice in Este, Italy, Leek's twin town.
+The Phoenix Singers have traveled abroad, exchanging with choirs in Holland, France and Spain and performing twice in Este, Italy, Leek's twin town.
 To celebrate their 25th anniversary the singers established "Young Phoenix" offering local children the opportunity to sing and make music together.